amparks100/solana-permissions/README.md

-# solana-hamt
+# solana-permissions

-A Solana contract and Node script to store searchable data on Solana.
+A Solana contract and Node script to store and update permissions data on Solana.